 This picture (left) provides an example of a standard, cheaply rentable, ocean floor metal scanner, aka Magnetometer.
 This could have been deployed above the underwater ridge (top graphic) to determine if any metal debris existed.

 This is TIGHAR's 2015 research yacht the Nia'i (lower right) off Nikumaroro's west end.
 After all the equipment used by the U.S. Navy's deep sea contractor in 2012, it was amazing to see how small a boat could be used - unless it never was the focus of the effort.
 The Fuji Princess (above) was on the south side where our debris field map has indicated to search since 1998.

 If the debris field was discovered on the southeast end, (with the numbers detailed in our book) TIGHAR would have been silent upon return.
 What makes the 2015 trip so different is:

-2) Total silence upon return.
+2) Silence upon return.
 In the previous ten trips, The TIGHAR Group generally sang out about everything they had found.
 But in 2015, there was complete silence.
 With the subsequent History Channel charade, are they aware of something that is in the interest of Earhart mystery lovers?
 Ask yourself what was the motive for the millions in expense and the now unmasked subterfuge?

 To see the other